Life Insurance and Taxes: What to Know

 - Lump-sum death benefits aren’t considered taxable income

-- Surrendering or selling a cash value policy typically results in a tax bill
+- Surrendering, selling, or taking out a loan against a cash value policy typically results in a tax bill

 - Proceeds paid to an estate instead of an individual will likely be subject to higher taxes